mpigrobot/dloop/README.md

 ###Copyright
-The project is modified based on the original version of DLoopDetector available [here](http://webdiis.unizar.es/~dorian/index.php?p=33), so all the stuff are copyrighted by [Dorian Gálvez López](http://webdiis.unizar.es/~dorian/index.php)
+The project is modified based on the original version of DLoopDetector available [here](http://webdiis.unizar.es/~dorian/index.php?p=33) or [here](https://github.com/dorian3d/DLoopDetector), so all the stuff are copyrighted by [Dorian Gálvez López](http://webdiis.unizar.es/~dorian/index.php)

 ###Modification
 Our implementation differs from the origin in following aspects:
 - All the folders and files are reoganized with CMake tool chain, so a couple of CMakeLists.txt are added.
 - The DBow2 is integrated with DLoopDetector.
 They are separated projects at Dorian's homepage.
+- Dorian has upgraded his code compling with OpenCV3.x, but my code still works with OpenCV2.x.
+Note that the new version of OpenCV is not backwardly compatible.

 ###How to compile
 It can be compiled like the normal CMake organized project